Best Dental Insurance For Seniors on Medicare

 -

-- Ameritas’ PrimeStar Boost plan includes orthodontic coverage for kids—while Cigna only includes orthodontia in its Dental 1500 Plan at a lower coverage rate.
+- Ameritas’ PrimeStar Boost plan includes orthodontic coverage for kids and includes coverage for teeth whitening.

 - Advantage: If you want more flexibility and additional benefits, Ameritas offers more comprehensive coverage.